rpmuller/ePubs/WP1.md

 The second of these periods is known as the Hellenistic age.
 In science and mathematics, the work done during this period is the best ever achieved by the Greeks.
-In philosophy, it includes the foundation of the Epicurean and Stoic schools, and also of scepticism as a definitely formulated doctrine; it is therefore still important philosophically, though less so than the period of Plato and Aristotle.
+In philosophy, it includes the foundation of the Epicurean and Stoic schools, and also of skepticism as a definitely formulated doctrine; it is therefore still important philosophically, though less so than the period of Plato and Aristotle.
 After the third century BC, there is nothing really new in